kernkonzept/l4re-core/libunwind_llvm/UPGRADE.md

 libunwind_llvm.

 ## Versioning
-The current minor version of libunwind_llvm for each supported major LLVM version is tracked in a file named `VERSION` in the corresponding contrib directory.
+The current version of libunwind_llvm is tracked in a file named `VERSION` in the contrib directory.
+Unlike with libclang_rt, where we maintain one version for each LLVM major version, we use a common version of libunwind_llvm for all LLVM versions.

 ## Upgrade steps

 #### 1. Copy contrib files
-Copy the following files from your LLVM source tree into a new contrib directory:
+Copy the following files from your LLVM source tree into the contrib directory:

 ```
 libunwind/
 ```

 #### 2. Diff against baseline
-Diff your new contrib directory with an existing contrib directory that you want to use as the baseline, that is, for minor version updates, the contrib directory of the same major version, and for major version updates, the contrib directory of the previous major version.

-#### 3. Bump max version
-If you added a new major version, bump `UNWIND_LLVM_CONTRIB_MAX_VERSION` in `contrib.inc`.
+Diff the changes in the contrib directory and adjust `Makefile.build` accordingly.
+If you need to make L4 specific modification in the contrib directory, please create a corresponding patch file in the `patch` directory to document that change.

-#### 4. Create or update version file
+#### 3. Update version file
-Create or update a `VERSION` file in the (new) contrib directory.
+Update a `VERSION` file in the contrib directory.